Code4Community/Code4Community.github.io/tutorials/js.md

 ### Functions

 Functions in JS are quite simple.
-You do not need to provide the return type or parameter types as you may in other programming languages.
+You do not provide the return type or parameter types as you do in other programming languages.
 Functions will look something like this:

 ```javascript
 function myFunction(param1, param2) {